Wiley CPAexcel Review

-CPAexcel is the perfect course for people who have busy schedules and do not have large chunks of time to study.
-I personally used this review course and was able to pass all four sections on the first try while working 50 hours a week.
+Wiley CPAexcel is the perfect course for people who have busy schedules and do not have large chunks of time to study.
+I personally used this review course and was able to pass all four sections of the CPA exam on my first try while also working 50 hours a week.
 I attribute much of my success to CPAexcel’s bite-sized lectures which made it easier to absorb and retain information.

 This program is specially designed to help you learn more in less time and would be great for any student who prefers self-study courses or has a busy schedule.
 Each main topic is broken down into smaller subsections which typically take between 30-45 minutes each.
 This offers you the flexibility to fit in a quick section whenever you find time in your day.

-I have expanded this review as I am more familiar with CPA excel because I used their course material almost everyday for 9 months.
-Feel free to skip to the pros and cons at the bottom if you start to feel sleepy : ) Each subsection includes the following:
+I have expanded this review of Wiley CPA excel because I used their course material everyday for 9 months and know it like the back of my hand.
+So feel free to skip to the Pros and Cons at the bottom of the page if you start to feel sleepy ;) Each subsection includes the following:

 Study Text – A reading assignment which is typically 2-6 pages in length

 Proficiency Questions – A true/false quiz that helps you gauge how well you understand the text you just covered.
 The entire course has a total of 6,200 of these T/F questions.

 Exam Questions – A multiple choice quiz that is presented in the exact same computer format as the CPA exam.
 It is a timed test that allows an average of 2 minutes per question.
 This is great practice and prepared me well for the actual CPA exam.
 Your quiz is graded after you finish or run out of time and reveals the questions you missed, what the answer was, and a description of why that answer is correct.